 If you want to buy a car with bad credit, there are lenders that are looking for your business.
 Both car dealers and lenders genuinely want your business and have a lot of financing available.

 Car dealers want to sell vehicles, which means getting as many people financed as possible.
-They also make money by offering financing and may make even more money on financing people with poor credit.
+They also make money by offering financing and may make even more money by financing people with poor credit.

 Subprime buyers are a huge group, and lenders see your bad credit as their opportunity.
 Of course, that’s because you’ll pay them more to get finances.